douglasstarnes/mempy-flask-heroku/README.md

 from mongoengine import connect
 ```

 Then in the entry point call the `connect()` function and pass it the name of the database to use.
 This will connect to the test instance of MongoDB we just set up.
-Before we push to Heroku, we will set it up to connect to MongoLab.
+(Before we push to Heroku, we will set the application up to connect to MongoLab.)
 We can use any database name for testing and MongoDB will create it for us:

 ```python
 if __name__ == '__main__':
     connect('mempydemo')
 ```

 Now we need to tell MongoDB what data we want to store.
 We will keep it very simple and store shapes with two properties: a name (which will be a string), and a number of sides (an integer).
 We will do this in a Python class.
-However, MongoEngine gives us a class that tells MongoEngine how to load, save and do other things with data.
+However, MongoEngine gives us a class that tells MongoDB how to load, save and do other things with data.
 This class is called `Document`.
 We'd like to use that so our class will inherit from `Document`:

 ```python
 class Shape(Document):